 As a charity we communicate with individuals to encourage participation in our events and to raise money to fund our work.
 We send marketing and fundraising communications in a variety of ways:

 BY EMAIL, SMS & PHONE: We will only communicate for marketing fundraising purposes via these channels if you have given us your consent for us to do so.
 As is your right you can withdraw your consent for any method of communication at any time.
-All our marketing and fundraising emails include an unsubscribe link, and you can also contact us via the details in section 14.
+All our marketing and fundraising emails include an unsubscribe link, and you can also contact us via the details in part 1 above.

 BY POST: We send marketing and fundraising information in the post on the basis of our legitimate interests.
 You will not receive mail from us if you have specifically requested not to.
-If you would prefer NOT to receive communications from us in the post, you can let us know by contacting us directly on email@example.com.
-Please note your preferences may not be updated immediately, but we will aim to process your request within 28 days.
+We try to understand your preferences in advance of sending out any communications by providing opt-in forms at the time that you subscribe to any of our membership or mailing lists.
+If you ever receive a mail from us and would prefer NOT to receive communications from us in the post, you can let us know by contacting us directly on email@example.com.
+Please note your preferences may not be updated immediately as we rely on volunteers to update our lists, but we will aim to process your request as soon as we can and within 28 days.
+You may unsubscribe yourself immediately from our marketing database by using the unsubscribe link at the bottom of all of our marketing emails.

 BY SOCIAL MEDIAL ADVERTSING: If you are a social media user, we may use tools provided by the leading social media platforms, such as Facebook, to reach individuals likely to benefit from our events.